-The Seriously Serious Problems of Obesity.
-Intro: Part 1 of 5 – The Psychological Dimensions of Obesity
+The Seriously Serious Problems of Obesity, Part 1 of 5 – The Psychological Dimensions of Obesity

 This is one part of a five-part series about the many chronic and debilitating health issues connected to obesity, where the focus is the on psychological dimensions of obesity.
 Please scroll to the bottom of this post for the list (and links) to the other posts in this series.

 I DOUBT if you’d be surprised to read today in the New York Times that the U.S. faces “a surging obesity rate”.
 This untenable dilemma is widely and often reported.
 Everyone hears it blaring from the T.V., or reads about it — or at least glances at the headlines.